 Configuring Subscriber Access

 This topic provides a broad overview of some of the common configuration tasks for subscriber access and management.
-You can find detailed information in the following Junos OS Feature Guides:
+You can find detailed information in the following Junos OS User Guides:

 To configure subscriber access:

 - Configure the client access protocol.

 (Optional) Configure the CoA feature for the RADIUS dynamic-request server to change or deactivate the service after login.

 - Create and manage dynamic profiles for access and service.

 Configure a basic dynamic profile.

 Configure a default subscriber service.